brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

 ---
-title: Using Charles Proxy to Debug Android SSL Traffic
+title: Using a Charles Proxy to Debug Android SSL Traffic
 excerpt: "From time to time, I need to be able to view request headers and response bodies triggered by our Android apps to and from our back-end servers."
 modified: 2017-06-19
 categories: Blog